sallyrobotics/global_planner_ros/README.md

 **NOTE: You are required to fill the `findPath` function in `template_planner_pkg/src/template_planner.cpp` without which the planner won't work.
 A helper code is provided comented inside the function body that can be used to test out the planner quickly before writing your own algorithm.**

+A simple configuration setup is provided in the `nav_stack` folder consisting of basic configuration and launch files.

 ### Quickstart

 1. Go to `template_planner_pkg/src/template_planner.cpp` and uncomment contents of `findPath()` function.